jackdobinson/aopp_obs_toolchain/USAGE.md

 Invoke via `python -m aopp_deconv_tool.artifact_detection`.

+NOTE: The current implementataion of artifact detection is tuned for observations of objects of a significant fraction of the field size.
+Therefore it will not give good results for standard star observations.

 Accepts a FITS specifier, uses a singular spectrum analysis (SSA) based algorithm to produce a heuteristic `badness_map` that reflects how likely a pixel is to be part of an artifact.

 The badness map is calculated as follows for each 2D image in the FITS data: